CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 In our Cable Networks segment, revenue for the first quarter was up 3% to $543 million with affiliate revenue up 6%.
 Much of this increase was driven by Showtime OTT, which benefited from the one-two punch of Billions and Homeland during the first quarter.
 And just as we're doing at CBS, we continue to invest in more programming at Showtime to drive further sub-growth, including our two new second quarter series Twin Peaks and I'm Dying Up Here.
 Cable Networks operating income of $248 million was up 9% in the first quarter, driven by our very profitable Showtime OTT service.
 And our Cable operating income margin expanded two points to 46%.

 In Publishing, Q1 revenue of $161 million was up 11% due to strong print sales.
 Audiobooks continue to grow at a fast pace and were up 35%.
 Best-selling titles during the first quarter included Unshakeable by Tony Robbins.
 Publishing operating income for the first quarter grew 8% to $14 million, and the operating income margin here held steady at 9%.

 Local Media revenue came in at $409 million compared with $448 million last year, once again because of the same two non-comparable NFL games.
-However, Local Media benefited from growth in retrans at our TV stations and underlying revenue was up low single digits.
+However, Local Media benefited from growth in retrans at our TV stations, and underlying revenue was up low single digits.
 And our Local Media operating income came in at $123 million for the quarter.

-Now, let me give you a quick update on our Radio transaction.
+Now let me give you a quick update on our Radio transaction.
 Our deal to merge CBS Radio with Entercom remains on track for the second half of 2017.
-We filed a CBS Radio S-4 a few weeks ago and we're in the process of obtaining the necessary approvals from the various regulatory agencies.
+We filed a CBS Radio S-4 a few weeks ago, and we're in the process of obtaining the necessary approvals from the various regulatory agencies.
 We look forward to recognizing the value of this business in the months ahead.

-Also in connection with our Radio transaction and in accordance with accounting rules, we made a non-cash adjustment to the carrying value of Radio to the current market derived by Entercom stock price.
-As an asset held for sale, the value of our Radio assets will be mark-to-market quarterly until we complete this divestiture, and could be adjusted downward or upward from current levels.
+Also in connection with our Radio transaction and in accordance with accounting rules, we made a non-cash adjustment to the carrying value of Radio to the current market derived by Entercom's stock price.
+As an asset held for sale, the value of our Radio assets will be marked to market until we complete this divestiture, and could be adjusted downward or upward from current levels.

-Turning to cash flow and our balance sheet, free cash flow was a terrific story during the quarter, coming in at $651 million which is also net of a $100 million discretionary payment into our pension plan.
-This compares to last year's free cash flow of $889 million which benefited significantly from our broadcast of Super Bowl 50.
+Turning to cash flow and our balance sheet, free cash flow was a terrific story during the quarter, coming in at $651 million, which is also net of a $100 million discretionary payment into our pension plan.
+This compares to last year's free cash flow of $889 million, which benefited significantly from our broadcast of Super Bowl 50.

 Also during the quarter, we repurchased 7.6 million shares of our stock for $500 million.
 As you know, first and foremost, our priority is to always reinvest in our businesses.
-Going forward, we will continue to return excess capital to our shareholders including the value unleashed from our upcoming Radio transaction.
+Going forward, we will continue to return excess capital to our shareholders, including the value unleashed from our upcoming Radio transaction.

-Now, let me tell you what we see ahead.
+Now let me tell you what we see ahead.
 For Local Media, total revenue is pacing to be up mid-single digits for the second quarter.
 And as a reminder in Q2, we will benefit from our broadcast of the NCAA Final Four games.
-We are also heading into the up-front marketplace in an extremely strong position.
-We have more eyeballs watching CBS than any other network, and as you heard, we are the number one network for the last nine years in a row.
+We are also heading into the upfront marketplace in an extremely strong position.
+We have more eyeballs watching CBS than any other network.
+And as you heard, we were the number one network for the last nine years in a row.
 As measurement continues to capture more of the viewing that is taking place across platforms, our audience will only increase, which along with pricing gains will benefit us later this year.

 Retrans and reverse comp will continue to be a strong growth driver.
 We have 22% of our retrans footprint and 19% of our reverse comp footprint coming up for renewal through the end of 2018.
 And as you know, each new deal we do will raise the bar for the value of our content.
 And as Les said, we expect to grow our retrans and reverse comp revenue by approximately 25% in 2017.

-Our OTT services are also growing faster each quarter, and we have yet to launch our marquee franchises, Twin Peaks on Showtime and Star Trek: Discovery on CBS All Access, not to mention the first full season of the NFL coming up on All Access as well.
+Our OTT services are also growing faster each quarter, and we've yet to launch our marquee franchises, Twin Peaks on Showtime and Star Trek: Discovery on CBS All Access, not to mention the first full season of the NFL coming up on All Access as well.
 So we expect healthy subscriber growth to continue.

 As you heard, 2017 is the year of the skinny bundle.
 This is a very profitable business model for us.
 And each new subscriber we add to these platforms will only accelerate our affiliate fee growth.

 We're also set for great success in content licensing.

-As Les mentioned, we have more than 200 episodes of CBS content coming up for domestic syndication, and that doesn't even include all the shows we're producing for our Showtime, the CW, All Access, other cable networks, as well as streaming outlets.
-In total, we have more than 600 episodes of shows which have aired, but not yet been licensed domestically, and thus, the value yet to be realized.
-So there are plenty of licensing opportunities in our future both here in the U.S. and in the international marketplace as well.
+As Les mentioned, we have more than 200 episodes of CBS content coming up for domestic syndication, and that doesn't even include all the shows we're producing for Showtime, the CW, All Access, other cable networks, as well as streaming outlets.
+In total, we have more than 600 episodes of shows which have aired but not yet been licensed domestically, and thus the value yet to be realized.
+So there are plenty of licensing opportunities in our future, both here in the U.S. and in the international marketplace as well.

 So in summary, we're off to a great start here in 2017, and there's much more to come.
-The steps we have taken to transform CBS into a pure play content company with a diversified revenue base are already having a big impact on our results.
+The steps we have taken to transform CBS into a pure-play content company with a diversified revenue base are already having a big impact on our results.
 And the long-term strategy we laid out for you a year ago, anchored by our four pillars of growth along with the continued investment in new content and distribution platforms, position us for even greater success in the years ahead.

 We also have much more visibility into our future than we've ever had before, which is why we're so confident we will achieve our impressive goals.
 And as we do, we will continue to drive significant value for our shareholders.